-In today’s world of instant gratification, a cochlear implant is something you can’t try on before you “buy” it.
-As with any medical treatment, outcomes can vary and there is no guarantee about how you much benefit you will get after implantation.
+In today’s world of instant gratification, a CI is something you can’t try on before you “buy” it.
+As with any medical treatment, outcomes can vary and there is no guarantee about how much benefit you will get after implantation.
 That’s a lot to chew on when making a decision to undergo surgery.
 So it’s understandable that even if your audiologist and surgeon consider you a good candidate for a CI, it can still be a difficult step to take.

-If your hearing care professionals consider you a candidate for cochlear implants, it could be one of best decisions of your life, as it has been for my life.
+If your hearing care professionals consider you a candidate for cochlear implants, it could be one of the best decisions of your life, as it has been for my life.

 Before I got my CI, I was slowly falling into a life of isolation.
 I chose to skip out on family gatherings and outings with friends because I could not hear well enough to fully participate.
-I was reduced to only interacting with people that I trusted.
-It was also affecting my performance at work and I was concerned about losing my job.
+I was reduced to only interacting with people I trusted.
+It was also affecting my performance at work, and I was concerned about losing my job.

-But in the end, I was struggling so much every day that I realized that I had to do something.
+But in the end, I was struggling so much every day that I realized I had to do something.
 Having done my research, and with the encouragement and support of my friends and family, I finally decided that a CI was the best path towards getting my life back.

 Watching CI activation videos on the internet can be inspiring, but it can also set unrealistic expectations.
 The truth is, the experience of hearing from the CI for the first time is less than dramatic for most people.
 Getting your hearing back is not instantaneous because you have to retrain your brain to hear again.

 Not everyone has the same level of success with their CI, especially at the start.
 This is because everyone has a different hearing history.
 But the good news is that with practice and time, the average person with a CI can understand over 80% of sentences after six months.